plenoptic-org/plenoptic/docs/user_guide/intermediate_synthesis/how_to_penalty.md

 ## Prepare model and image for synthesis

 In this notebook, we'll use a simple {class}`~plenoptic.models.Gaussian` model.
 This model just convolves a Gaussian kernel across the entire image.
-It is thus a low-pass model, only caring about low frequencies and disregarding high ones.
+It is thus a low-pass model, only caring about low frequencies and disregarding high frequencies.

 First, let's see what metamer synthesis with the default penalty function looks like: